 These chocolate chunk hawaiian cookies are vegan, gluten-free, and made with wholesome ingredients!
 It’s a healthy dessert containing coconut, macadamia nuts, and sugar-free chocolate.

-- 2 flax eggs (2 tbsp ground flaxseed + 6 tbsp water)
+- 2 flax eggs (2 tablespoon ground flaxseed + 6 tablespoon water)

 - 10 JOJO’s Goes Hawaiian Chocolate Bites, chopped**